-TIP Select a reference point on the Typefi AutoFit panel to specify the direction in which the text frame resizes (see Specify a reference point).
+Select a reference point on the Typefi AutoFit panel to specify the direction the text frame resizes.

-TIP You may also want to specify the minimum and maximum frame dimensions to keep the element within a specific boundary on the page (see Set the minimum and maximum frame size).
-If the frame is not constrained by an AutoFit maximum height limit, the frame may extend to the pasteboard limit.
-Also, if the frame contains an inline object whose height is greater than allowed by the AutoFit or the pasteboard limit, or if it contains text that is wider than a column (due to Hyphenation Settings, nonbreaking spaces, or the No Break character attribute), the frame will extend only to the last displayable line of text.
+You may also want to specify the minimum and maximum frame dimensions to keep the element within a specific boundary on the page.
+If an AutoFit maximum height limit does not constrain the frame, the frame may extend to the pasteboard limit.
+Also, if the frame contains an inline object whose height is greater than allowed by AutoFit or the pasteboard limit, or if it contains text that is wider than a column (due to Hyphenation Settings, nonbreaking spaces, or the No Break character attribute), the frame will extend only to the last displayable line of text.

 Yes!
 When combined with AutoFit relationships, the auto-size options enable you to design adaptive elements that dynamically react to content changes (see Create AutoFit relationships).

-Deep dive: Why doesn't my text frame ever reach the maximum width? ↩
+Why doesn't my text frame ever reach the maximum width?